arunb0405/jmeter_1/README.md

 # jmeter with TPS 1.

-Pre-requisite for running tests - Start the end-point at 'http://localhost:8080/swagger-ui.html' Jmeter should be installed OR docker pull justb4/jmeter then docker images to confirm
+Pre-requisite for running tests - Start the end-point at 'http://localhost:8080/swagger-ui.html' Apache Jmeter should be installed

 Run the below jmeter test plan from Jenkins command-line CI-